The Way to Your Heart

 "The Way to Your Heart" is a 1988 hit single by Belgian band Soulsister from the album It Takes Two.

 Background

-A mixture of pop and rock with a very Motown-sounding tune, the song is about a boy dreaming of a girl that he‘s in love with, but she doesn't answer his love.
+A mixture of pop and rock, the song is about a boy dreaming of a girl that he‘s in love with, but she doesn't answer his love.

 Chart performance

 After having moderate success in The Netherlands with "Like A Mountain", the first single from their debut album, Soulsister had big success with the follow-up single “The Way to Your Heart”.
 It was a top 10 hit in five European Countries.
 The Belgian release had no B-side and was thereby sold as a half price single.
 Afterwards a maxi single was released with a long version (5:18) and an instrumental version.
 After its European success, the single was released in the US in 1989 where it charted one week, on #41 on the US Billboard Hot 100 It is their only single to appear on the Hot 100.
 In addition, "The Way to Your Heart" also peaked at #5 on Billboard Adult Contemporary chart.